PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 directions, output-shape guard, insertion order, and real invocation counts are fixed independently.
 Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.

+## Singleton-broadcast binary adapter integration: pre-change record

+The adjacent `_repair_rank4_binary_singleton_broadcast_layout_mismatch` helper is a separate 172-line compatibility policy for an NCHW singleton-channel tensor paired with an NHWC rank-four tensor.
+It supports the same six binary operator types but has four output-driven branches:

+- input 0 is singleton NCHW and input 1 is NHWC, with an NCHW output: insert NHWC-to-NCHW Transpose on input 1;
+- input 1 is singleton NCHW and input 0 is NHWC, with an NCHW output: insert NHWC-to-NCHW Transpose on input 0;
+- input 0 is singleton NCHW with an NHWC output: reshape input 0 to `[N,H,W,1]`;
+- input 1 is singleton NCHW with an NHWC output: reshape input 1 to `[N,H,W,1]`.

+Every branch first rejects a pair that already broadcasts to the declared output.
+Accepted branches clone quantization to the adapted tensor, insert the adapter immediately before the binary operator, rewire only the selected operand, restart fixed-point discovery, and prune only when at least one repair occurred.
+This contract is related to, but not interchangeable with, the exact full-rank permutation adapter already in `binary_layout_adapter.py`; the two belong in the same op-family module under separate public owners and stats.

+Temporary, uncommitted instrumentation measured both unconditional production invocations on `GRU.onnx`, `iat_llie_180x320.onnx`, `FastestDet.onnx`, `face_detection_yunet_2023mar.onnx`,
+`human_segmentation_pphumanseg_2021oct.onnx`, and
+`osnet025_Nx3x256x128.onnx`.
+All twelve results were zero; the fallback and placeholder-restoration paths were not entered.
+All six models passed in 2.607-16.015 seconds, their maximum absolute errors remained below `2.2e-05`, and all process-tree SWAP peaks were zero.
+This is another production zero- owner control, so the complete four-branch synthetic contract is required before integration.

+The fixed `FastestDet.onnx` hashes remain:

+- float32:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`.

+The safe scope is an exact move into the existing binary adapter module.
+Keep all four branch predicates and their precedence, NumPy broadcast guard, operand selection, adapter type, permutation/shape constants, metadata and quantization, unique-name behavior, insertion/rewrite order, fixed-point restart, conditional prune, stats key, four production positions, and private wrapper.
+Differential indexing or semantic generalization remains separate.

+## Singleton-broadcast binary adapter integration: completed state

+`passes/binary_layout_adapter.py` now owns the singleton-broadcast policy under `repair_rank4_binary_singleton_broadcast_layout_mismatch`.
+The historical lowerer symbol remains a thin compatibility wrapper and its four production positions are unchanged.
+The exact full-rank and singleton-broadcast policies remain separate functions with separate stats, because the latter chooses an operand and either Transpose or Reshape from the declared output layout.

+Twenty-four positive synthetic cases cover all four output-driven branches for all six supported binary operators.
+They additionally prove selected-operand rewiring, exact permutation or target-shape constants, tensor shape/signature, independent quantization cloning, and idempotence.
+A dedicated NumPy-broadcast no-op and direct-owner/private-wrapper equivalence complete the new focused contract.
+Together with the previously extracted exact adapter and the two legacy singleton tests, the focused binary module run passes `45 passed in 0.58s`.
+The complete flatbuffer-direct architecture suite passes `221 passed in 39.12s` and fixes one module owner plus four production calls for each binary policy.
+The final combined branch gate (all four extracted owner test modules, shape reconciliation, active legacy compatibility selectors, and the complete architecture suite) passes `280 passed in 39.86s`.

+Post-integration `FastestDet.onnx` passed sequential isolated conversion in 3.739 seconds with maximum absolute error `1.3113021850585938e-05`, evaluation pass true, and process-tree SWAP zero.
+Its float32, float16, and tensor-correspondence artifacts are byte-identical to the three pre-change hashes.
+No dependency, public API, CLI, artifact format, TensorFlow boundary, corpus profile, exclusion, or ONNX model changed, and no regression is known.

+The next adjacent raw lowerer helper is `_sanitize_static_shape_signature_consistency`.
+At restart, first characterize its production call count, positive ownership, no-op guards, metadata and stats contract before considering a separate extraction.
+Keep validation small and sequential, reject any model that triggers SWAP, commit and push one coherent checkpoint at a time, and do not create a pull request.